 The ICT business plan needs to set out clear goals for the business in Canada.
 Failing to highlight these goals can result in the rejection of the application.
 Some of the business goals could be expansion and milestones within Canada, job creation, anticipated percentage sales growth, etc. Hiring a professional business plan writer can help ensure that the ICT business plan covers all the required information.
 An experienced business plan writer can offer the expertise to make your business plan stand out and increase the chances of success of your Intra Company Transfer application.

-Are you looking for a Vancouver-based business plan writer?
-Contact me here, and I’ll be happy to answer any questions you may have about your Intra Company Transfer business plan requirements.
+Are you looking for a Vancouver-based immigration business plan writer?
+Contact me here, and I’ll be happy to answer any questions you may have about your Intra Company Transfer business plan.
 Please note that the above information is based on my experience as a business plan writer for Intra Company Transfer business plans.
 I am NOT an immigration consultant.
 Any questions regarding your eligibility or immigration requirements must be directed to a licensed Canadian immigration consultant.